RuneScape Logo

 RuneScape Logo 2013-present

 In 2013, Lee Maplesden, who worked on the RuneScape identity for ten years, undertook another redesign.
-He kept the style of medieval fiction but made the inscription smoother and cleaner and, at the same time, added some interesting elements.
+He kept the style of medieval fiction but made the inscription smoother and cleaner, while also adding some interesting elements.
 The sword is now connected to the vertical stroke of the letter “R,” and through the “S,” there is a long fire strip in the form of a dragon’s tail.
 This line looks like an unfinished infinity sign and hints at the longevity of the legendary MMORPG.

 Also, Lee Maplesden came up with the concept for an animated version of the logo.
 The tail moves and blazes with orange flame, and the sword falls from above and stops at the beginning of the inscription.